AARP (American Association of Retired Persons)

 Beef Industry Food Safety Council

-A scientific examination of a sample of blood, typically for the diagnosis of illness or for the detection germs such as bacteria or fungi.
+A blood test is a scientific examination of a sample of blood, typically for the diagnosis of illness or for the detection germs such as bacteria or fungi.
 A blood test can show what type of germ is causing an infection, and help determine the course of treatment.

 Blood Urea Nitrogen (BUN)

-A slower than normal heart rate.
+Bradycardia is a slower than normal heart rate.
 The heart usually beats between 60 and 100 times a minute in an adult at rest.
-If you have bradycardia (brad-e-KAHR-de-uh), your heart beats fewer than 60 times minute.
+If you have bradycardia, your heart beats fewer than 60 times minute.

 British Retail Consortium